Explorimentalist/aet-ski/AET_APP_ARCHITECTURE_EXPLANATION.md

 ---

-## 🗺️ **Maps & Location Services (MapTiler)**
+## 🗺️ **Maps & Route Visualization**

-### What is MapTiler?
-MapTiler provides the interactive maps showing:
+### Current Implementation
+Your website currently uses **static map images** stored in Cloudinary to show:
 - Transfer routes from airports to ski resorts
-- Distance and travel time calculations
 - Visual representation of your service area
+- Professional, branded route maps

-### How It Connects
+### How It Works
+- **Static Maps**: High-quality, pre-designed route maps for each transfer route
-- Maps are embedded directly in your website
+- **Cloudinary Storage**: All map images are stored and optimized in Cloudinary
+- **Fast Loading**: Static images load quickly and provide consistent visual experience
+- **Easy Updates**: New route maps can be added by uploading images to Cloudinary

+### Future Enhancement (Optional)
+The system is prepared for future interactive maps using MapTiler, which would provide:
 - Real-time route calculations
-- Professional, branded appearance
+- Interactive zoom and pan
+- Dynamic distance and travel time
+- Enhanced user experience

+*Note: This is currently not active and would require additional setup if desired.*

 ---